Our thinking

 Territorial scope

-As noted above, there are currently no specific laws or regulations in Germany that directly regulate AI, other than minor references to AI in German labor law that concern works councils in certain companies that maintain operations in Germany.
+There are no further specific laws or regulations in Germany that directly regulate AI, other than minor references to AI in German labor law that concern works councils in certain companies that maintain operations in Germany.
 Beyond that, there is no specific territorial scope at this stage.

 Sectoral scope

-As noted above, there are currently no specific laws or regulations in Germany that directly regulate AI, other than the minor references to AI in German labor law concerning works councils.
-Accordingly, there is no specific sectoral scope at this stage.
+Other than those discussed above, there are currently no specific laws or regulations in Germany that directly regulate AI.
+Therefore, there is no further sectoral scope at this stage.

 Compliance roles